Home

 The Kratky plot ($q^2I$ vs $q$) carries information about the structural flexibility of a particle.
 This is, e.g., used for studies of the foldedness of proteins:

-This interpretation assumes that the particle is homogeneous, i.e., the scattering length density is approximately the same throughout the particle, such as proteins.
-Micelles of detergents og block copolymers, are an examples of a particles that are not homogeneous.
+This interpretation assumes that the particle is homogeneous, meaning the scattering length density (SLD) is approximately the same throughout the particle.
+Proteins are an example of approximately homogeneous particles.
+Detergent micelles or block copolymer micelles are examples of particles that are not homogeneous.

 Lysozyme measured under these conditions is (predominantly) folded - you can see that from the Kratky plot by comparing with the idealized Kratky plots.